MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/manage-microsoft-365-groups-with-powershell.md

 ## Allow only internal users to send message to MIcrosoft 365 Groups
 <a name="BKMK_CreateClassification"> </a>

-If you don't want users from other organization to send email to an MIcrosoft 365 Group, you can change the settings for that group.
+If you don't want users from other organizations to send emails to a Microsoft 365 Group, you can change the settings for that group.
 It will allow only internal users to send an email to your group.
-If external user try to send message to that group they will be rejected.
+If an external user tries to send a message to that group, it will be rejected.

 Run the Set-UnifiedGroup cmdlet to update this setting, like this: